 Walkin Studios is a Bangalore-based artist-run non-profit that brings together artists, technologists, researchers, designers, and makers working across new media, sound, technology, performance, and installation art.
 Through residencies, exhibitions, workshops, and collaborative projects, the space supports experimental practices exploring themes such as ecology, labour, memory, artificial intelligence, media systems, material culture, and sonic environments, while providing artists with shared tools, technical resources, and a community-oriented framework for interdisciplinary experimentation.

-Bangalore’s, Walkin Studios has spent the last several years building a space where artists, technologists, makers, researchers, and experimenters can work together across disciplines.
+Bangalore’s, Walkin Studios has spent the last several years building a space where artists, technologists, makers, researchers, and experimenters can work together through a transdisciplinary approach.
 The non-profit, artist-run studio focuses on new media, art and technology, and collaborative forms of artistic practice.
 Walkin describes itself as a place interested in the complexities of the present and the relationship between people and their environment, which runs through everything they do, from artist residencies and exhibitions to workshops, sound experiments, and large-scale installations.

 Wetspace Noise Drips 4.0, a gathering dedicated to experimental sound and multichannel sonic practices, developed by Cynk Collective, has evolved over several editions through rehearsals, shared learning, and collective exploration.
 The latest iteration brought together artists working with DIY electronics, custom-built synthesizers, computer-based systems, photography, site-responsive sound, and performance.
 Built around a multichannel sound setup, the project treated listening, composing, and performing as communal activities, allowing artists to explore how sound moves through space and how audiences experience it physically.